jwest33/auto-agent/OUTLINE.md

 # Cognitive Architecture Outline

 Simulates an **energy‑constrained explorer** that learns, navigates, and visualizes its behavior in a grid world.
-The agent uses **rich step memory with directional vectors, surrounding cell information, and a Hopfield associative memory** to optimize exploration and goal-seeking behavior.
+The agent uses **step memory with directional vectors, surrounding cell information, and a Hopfield associative memory** to optimize exploration and goal-seeking behavior.

 ---